Master of science

 AccreditationCAHIIM (Commission on Accreditation for Health Informatics and Information Management Education)

 *This cost is for illustrative purposes only.
 Your hours and costs will differ, depending on your transfer hours, your course choices and your academic progress.
 See more about tuition and financial aid.

 About the online master’s in health informatics

 The health care industry is evolving at a rapid pace, propelled forward by information technology and data availability.
 Health informatics has emerged at the intersection of these disciplines.
 Today, health care and public health organizations seek out health informatics professionals to improve service delivery and care outcomes, manage the tools to secure and analyze electronic health records and keep ahead of technology changes.

-The MU Department of Health Management and Informatics lives its vision of pioneering health informatics applications through field-advancing research, and an innovative Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM)-accredited program.
+The MU Department of Biomedical Informatics, Biostatistics and Medical Epidemiology lives its vision of pioneering health informatics applications through field-advancing research, and an innovative Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM)-accredited program.
 Through this program, we produce graduates ready to lead.

 Transforming both health care and information technology professionals to step up to the challenge, the executive online master’s in health informatics:

 - Provides high-quality technical and management training integrating clinical, data and computer science competencies from a health administration angle

 - Highlights how information use can transform health care and address its current challenges, including delivering more efficient care, strengthening medical information system security and ethical concerns